 So why did it take so long for double-entry methods to be created in the first place?
 The answer has to do with the complexity of business transactions of the time.
 During the Venetian era, businesses began to become much more sophisticated in their structure and operation.
 Of notable significance during the time was the development of interest-based bank loans.
 Businesses began to create business operations that were largely financed by bank loans.
-Companies also became more sophisticated with the development of the joint-stock company which had become widespread.
 A common theme seen throughout the development of accounting is that accounting methods are developed after complex business operations were created.
 As a result, many accounting research courses focus on understanding complex business transactions first and then devising methods to properly record and report those transactions.

 The double-entry system of accounting described in the book allowed for recording advanced accounting transactions and became the basis for modern day accounting information systems.
 Based on this work, Luca Pacioli is often referred to as “the father of accounting” due to his contribution of recording the accounting methods used in a double-entry accounting system.